oVirt/vdsm/README.md

 - Fork the project on github.
-- Visit https://travis-ci.org, register using your github account, and enable builds for your Vdsm fork.
+- Visit https://travis-ci.org, register using your github account, and enable builds for your VDSM fork.
 - Push your changes to your github fork to trigger a build.

 See .travis.yml file for tested Travis platforms and tests configurations.